 💬 Frequently Asked Questions

-Once set, remove the bars from the molds and wrap them in baking paper, and place them in an airtight container.
+Once set, remove each bar from its silicone mold, wrap it in baking paper, and place it in an airtight container.
 Store in the fridge for up to 2 weeks.

 You could also use a natural sweetener such as Erythritol or Steviol Glycosides.
 Bear in mind that unless the sweetener you use is powdered, you will have little 'sweetener' crystals in the finished product